 Holding interviews with the children involved (if appropriate).
-If at any point in the process there is a concern that a child has been harmed or is at risk of harm, a referral will be made to children's social care and/or the police immediately.
+If at any point in the process there is a concern that a child has been harmed or is at risk of harm, a referral will be made to Sefton Children's Help and Advice Team (CHAT) and/or the police immediately.